JeanettKM/JeanettKM_Eksamen_FD-Copy/README.md

 ## License

-This project is licensed under the [License Name].
-See the LICENSE file for details.
+This projest is not under any license

+## Acknowledgments

+I used Bootswatch free themes for bootstrap:  [Bootswatch](https://bootswatch.com/)